johnbrannstrom/johnbrannstrom.github.io/_posts/2018-02-08-rules-of-engagement.markdown

 ---

-* *Don't catch all exceptions* unless absolutely necessary, as *this will make the code very hard to debug*.
+* *Don't catch all exceptions* unless absolutely necessary, as *this will make your code very hard to debug*.
 If you are catching all exceptions, you should log the entire traceback as shown in the example below:
-  {% highlight pyton %}
+  {% highlight python %}
   try:
       1/0
   except Exception: